jed/domo/README.md

 domo provides functions for CSS rules and HTML5 element types, allowing you to create DOM objects anywhere in your code without compiling templates from separate `script` tags.

-### domo.noConflict()
+### domo.global(isGlobal)

 By default, domo extends the global object (`window` in the browser or `global` in node) with itself and all of its DOM/CSS functions.
 This allows you to access them directly, and write code that behaves like a DSL, but without any compilation step.

-If polluting the global namespace isn't your style, you can call `domo.noConflict()`.
-This function restores all overwritten global object properties and returns the original namespace, much like its jQuery namesake.
+If polluting the global namespace isn't your style, you can call `domo.global(false)`.
+This function restores all overwritten global object properties and returns the original namespace, much like the jQuery `.noConflict()` method.

 ### domo.{element-name}([{attributes}], [{childNodes}...])